nv-legate/legate.core/BUILD.md

 being tested with some regularity, and are expected to work.
 Please report any incompatibility you find against a fully-supported version by opening a bug.

-"Best-effor support" means that the corresponding versions are not actively tested, but Legate should be compatible with them.
+"Best-effort support" means that the corresponding versions are not actively tested, but Legate should be compatible with them.
 We will not actively work to fix any incompatibilities discovered under these versions, but we accept contributions that fix such incompatibilities.